 Think about it this way:

 You might consume all the blog posts and switch between working on your business and numbing uncertainty and self-doubt on Netflix.
-The experienced business owner routinely shows up for her business and does the work.

 That’s where I come in.